Georgebad/Class_Handling_App/README.md

 # Web App Application
-A web application that has been implemented with spring boot framework The application allows an instructor to manage the gradings of the courses that he teaches.
+A web application that has been implemented with spring boot framework.\n The application allows an instructor to manage the gradings of the courses that he teaches.